Death of Retired Shopkeeper

 A few days later, William Rose was laid to rest in the churchyard at St James on the 11th June, 1841.

-Just three months before William Rose made his Will (and likely at a similar time that his son James Rose moved back to Great Ellingham with his wife and young son), William and Amelia Rose buried their 29 year old son Samuel in the churchyard at St James on 11th September 1840.
+Just three months before William Rose made his Will (and likely at a similar time that his son James Rose moved back to Great Ellingham with his wife and young son), William and Amelia Rose buried their 29 year old son Samuel.
+He was laid to rest in the churchyard at St James on 11th September 1840.
 The burial entry records that Samuel Rose was of St Matthew, Ipswich.

 Some thirty three years earlier in 1807, William and Amelia had buried their four year old daughter Anne in the same churchyard.